 The village of Bran itself has little to offer save for the castle, a few restaurants and hundreds of stalls selling kitsch Dracula souvenirs (of which I bought more than my fair share).

 The village is pleasant enough and set in beautiful mountain and forest scenery but I would advise coming as a day trip from Brasov rather than spending a night there as there is not a lot to see or do once you have seen the castle.

 The Legend of Dracula

-The story of Count Dracula was written in 1897 and is a classic gothic horror tale which gave rise to the vampire mythos.
-Bram Stoker’s Dracula was a fictional Transylvanian Prince (or Voivod) who was loosely based on the real life Vlad Dracul (also known as Vlad Tepes and Vlad the Impaler).
+The story of Count Dracula was written in 1897 and is a classic gothic horror tale that gave rise to the vampire mythos.
+Bram Stoker’s Dracula was a fictional Transylvanian Prince (or Voivod) who was loosely based on the real-life Vlad Dracul (also known as Vlad Tepes and Vlad the Impaler).

 Although Vlad Dracul never lived at Bran Castle, Stoker drew inspiration from a description of the castle which seemed to fit his idea perfectly.

 Bran Castle is built on a steep cliff overlooking the Moeciu valley on the border of Transylvania and Wallachia in central Romania.
 The earliest incarnation of Bran castle can be dated back to 1211 when the Teutonic Knights build a fortress in the village.